apollo

 Pain: Pain is a symptom triggered by the nervous system, causing uncomfortable sensations in the body.
 Pain may be dull or sharp; it might be constant or may come and go.
 The tolerance level of pain might vary from person to person.
 Pain can be generalized (overall body aches) or localized (affecting a specific area of the body).
 The common causes of pain include headache, muscle strain, cramps, fractures, arthritis, and injury.

 Musculoskeletal pain: It is generally caused by disorders of bones, joints, muscles, tendons, ligaments, or a combination.
 Injuries (mostly sports-related) are the most common cause of musculoskeletal pain.
 Muscle pain (myalgia) can be caused due to injury, infection, loss of blood flow to the muscle, infection, or a tumour.
-Extreme tissue pain and inflammation caused due to sprains, strains, trauma, or post-surgery may require prolonged healing time.
+Extreme tissue pain and inflammation caused by sprains, strains, trauma, or post-surgery may require prolonged healing time.

 Osteoarthritis: Osteoarthritis is the most common form of joint disorder, which occurs when the protective cartilage that cushions the ends of your bones wears down over time.
 It can damage any joint, affecting your hands, knees, hips and spine joints.